 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 10,782 students took at least one online class at Texas State University.
-This is an increase from the 8,513 students who took online classes the previous year.
+In 2020-2021, 25,483 students took at least one online class at Texas State University.
+This is a decrease from the 35,270 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Texas State University, here are some more schools you may be interested in knowing more about.